Aboriginal Communities Engagement Program

 “Working Together” Program Branding

-We are pleased to announce that the winning artist is Jason Ridgeway – a proud Aboriginal artist from the Dunghutti Nation on the NSW Mid North Coast.
-Jason is now a successful full-time artist who produces stunning artworks on various mediums for a broad range of customers and corporate clients, through both commissioned work and private sales.
+We proudly acknowledge Jason Ridgeway – a proud Aboriginal artist from the Dunghutti Nation on the NSW Mid North Coast – for the the creation of the artwork we are now using for the “Working Together” logo and branding.
+Jason is a successful full-time artist who produces stunning artworks on various mediums for a broad range of customers and corporate clients, through both commissioned work and private sales.
 Jason’s work can be found on apparel, signage, murals, corporate branding and even surfboards as you can see in some of the images being shown.
 His passion is turning ideas and themes into artworks, creating artworks from his personal experiences and telling stories through his artworks.
 You can check out Jason’s work on his Blackboy Creations Facebook and Instagram pages.

 “Working Together” Artwork & Story